jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 Object === Object.prototype.constructor; // => true
 ```

-The reason for this is that, because the constructor works as the public identity of a _class_, it is useful for the objects to inherit a property referring to their own constructors.
+The reason for this is that, because the constructor works as the public identity of a _class_, it is useful for any objects to inherit a property referring to their own constructors.
 We can use this property to get the _class_ of an object:

 ```js
 (new Object).constructor === Object; // => true
 ```

-However, if we explicitly reassign the value of the `prototype` property, we will lose the `constructor` property link to the constructor in all subsequent objects created by that constructor, and we will have to explicitly add to the function prototype a `constructor` property to refer to it.
+However, if we explicitly reassign the value of the `prototype` property, we will lose the `constructor` property link to the constructor in all subsequent objects created by that constructor, and we will have to explicitly add a `constructor` property to the new function prototype to refer to it.

 ```js
 function MyClass() {